noriakis/software/docs/wcGeneSummary/03-custom-usage.md

 <img src="03-custom-usage_files/figure-html/wgcna2-1.png" width="576" />

 To plot the word cloud instead of pyramid plots, use `useWC` option.
-For scaling the word size, use `wcScale` option
+For scaling the word size, use `wcScale` option.

 ```r